julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, February 13, 2025.
+Friday, February 14, 2025.
 Quote of the day:

-> "We all want to see Sunshine after Moonlight." - Meline Tonoyan
+> "Success is never final, failure is never fatal.
+It's courage that counts." - John Wooden